-April 14th marked the anniversary of the fateful night that the largest passenger ship in it’s day, RMS Titanic, on her maiden voyage from Southampton to New York struck an iceberg.
+April 14th marks the anniversary of the fateful night that the largest passenger ship in its day, RMS Titanic, on her maiden voyage from Southampton to New York struck an iceberg.
 The “unsinkable” ship sank in the early morning hours of April 15th.

 It’s widely known that many dogs were on board.
 So many, in fact, that passengers were reported to have planned to hold a dog show on the ship on April 15th – but fate had other plans.

 But did the Titanic have any cats on board?

 Ships have kept cats on board dating back to ancient times.
 Mostly for their ability to catch mice and rats, but also to provide companionship and camaraderie for sailors away from home for long periods of time.